cvetelinast/Crypto-Mail/README.md

 A web application that provides sending of encrypted secret messages as emails.

 ## Functionalities
-* <i>database: </i> provided by mlab, has the ability to register new user with email, password and username, and keeps encrypted messages for each use;
+* <i>database: </i> provided by mlab, has the ability to register new user with email, password and username, and keeps encrypted messages for each user;
 * <i>user authentication: </i> after registration, user can login with his username and password;
 * <i>encrypted messages in the database</i>
 * <i>chronological order of received messages: </i> user can receive email with notification for having a new message.
 Also can login and see all received messages decrypted in real time from the database;